unelg/CutLang/README.md

 ### <a name="using-cutlang-with-jupyter"></a> :radio_button: <ins>with Jupyter</ins>
 Available on **Linux, macOS, Windows**

-*In order to run CutLang in Jupyter, you must first complete the setup from source or with conda or docker.*
+:warning: **In order to run CutLang in Jupyter, you must first complete the setup from source or with conda or docker.**

 ### <a name="using-cutlang-with-jupyter-setup"></a> Setup
 - **You should have completed the CutLang setup and be able to run the CLA command without any problems.**